Nick Kolarac: Professional

 In 2014 following his college career, Kolarac trialed with the Colorado Rapids of Major League Soccer and was offered a contract by UMF Tindastóll of the 1. deild karla, the second division of football in Iceland.
 After playing for the Michigan Bucks, Kolarac signed with the Philadelphia Fury on August 10, 2014.
 Kolarac was the leading point scorer for the Philadelphia Fury and was the only player to start all 10 matches.
-It was announced on March 12, 2015 that Kolarac signed for his hometown club, the Pittsburgh Riverhounds of the USL.
-On January 11, 2017 Kolarac agreed to terms with the St. Louis Ambush (2013–) of the MASL.
-Kolarac went on to score his first professional indoor goal in his debut against the Florida Tropics It was announced on April 25, 2017 that Kolarac signed with Fort Pitt Regiment after the 16–17 Ambush season.
+It was announced on March 12, 2015, that Kolarac signed for his hometown club, the Pittsburgh Riverhounds of the USL.
+On January 11, 2017, Kolarac agreed to terms with the St. Louis Ambush (2013–) of the MASL.
+Kolarac went on to score his first professional indoor goal in his debut against the Florida Tropics It was announced on April 25, 2017, that Kolarac signed with Fort Pitt Regiment after the 16–17 Ambush season.
 That season Kolarac was a staple in the midfield for the club starting 10 out of 10 matches as well as being the leading point scorer on the team with 3 goals and 3 assists.
 Kolarac resigned with the Fort Pitt Regiment on May 1 for the 2018 season he was also named team captain for the squad.
 Kolarac played a crucial part in the 2018 season for Fort Pitt.
 He had 10 appearances for the club while also notching NPSL All Conference XI for the East Conference and led them to there first winning record since 2014.
 On March 26, 2019, Kolarac became the first signing in the history of the Pittsburgh Hotspurs.
 The club announced they were signing the veteran midfielder for the 2019 NPSL season.
-Kolarac led the Hotspurs to their first playoff birth in club history in 2021 with a 8-2 overall record in the Rustbelt conference.
+Kolarac led the Hotspurs to their first playoff berth in club history in 2021 with a 8–2 overall record in the Rustbelt conference.
 Kolarac had 3 goals and 4 assists on the season.
 Kolarac was selected to the 2021 all conference XI, and also won Goal of the season for the NPSL.